Channel Hardening-Exploiting Message Passing (CHEMP) Receiver in Large-Scale MIMO Systems: Design of LDPC codes for CHEMP receiver

 \subsection{Coded BER performance}

 We evaluated the coded BER performance of the joint detector-decoder by combining the CHEMP receiver and the LDPC decoder, for $N=128$ and $K=16,32,64,96,128$.
 Figure \ref{simmpmdldpc_N} shows the coded BER performance of the optimized LDPC codes for the cases with 1) perfect channel knowledge and 2) estimated channel knowledge (i.e., estimated $\mh^T\mh$), for $N=K=128$.
+The minimum SNR required to achieve capacity is also marked.
 The rate of the LDPC code is 1/2 and the LDPC code block length is $n=$4000.
-We compare the performance of the optimized codes with that of an off-the-shelf irregular LDPC code from \cite{shelf}.
+It can be seen that the optimized LDPC code performs close to within about 3 dB from capacity.
+We also compare the performance of the optimized codes with that of an off-the-shelf irregular LDPC code from \cite{shelf}.
 From Fig. \ref{simmpmdldpc_N}, we can see that the optimized LDPC code with perfect channel knowledge performs better than the off-the-shelf LDPC code by about 1.2 dB at $10^{-5}$ coded BER.
 Likewise, the optimized LDPC code with estimated channel knowledge outperforms the off-the-shelf LDPC code by about 0.8 dB.

 In Fig. \ref{simmpmdldpc_lf}, we plot the average SNRs required to achieve a coded BER of $10^{-4}$ by the optimized LDPC codes with estimated channel knowledge and perfect channel knowledge, as a function of the system loading factor $\alpha$.
 From Fig. \ref{simmpmdldpc_lf}, we observe that the optimized LDPC code with perfect channel knowledge performs better than the off-the-shelf LDPC code in \cite{shelf} by about $1.2$ dB at $\alpha=1$, and $0.3$ dB at $\alpha=0.125$.
 Likewise, the optimized LDPC code with the estimated channel outperforms the off-the-shelf LDPC code by about $0.7$ dB at $\alpha=1$, and $0.5$ dB at $\alpha=0.125$.
 This performance improvement is due to the LDPC code optimization through EXIT curve matching and joint detection-decoding.